Flexographic Printing Blog

 Cost

 Litho can accommodate foil stamping, spot gloss, embossing, and other embellishments, but these options also come at a higher cost.
+Additionally, since the only way to print with litho is through an indirect pre-print, this guarantees an additional step in production, thus raising costs.

 Both processes can be very cost-effective when printing large runs with basic needs.
 With proper maintenance and storage, as well as an investment in durable image carrier materials, flexo image carriers can be reused many times before they need to be replaced.